beurdouche/wg-materials/interim-2018-09/agenda.md

 * Exactly what information is exposed to the server

 **AIs From MLS@102**\
-Based on -mls-archtiecture draft discussion
+Based on -mls-architecture draft discussion
 * Authors will add min/max recommended guidance on key updates.
 * Authors will await further discussion on whether the group membership server is authoritative.
 * Authors will add a reserve space for traffic analysis mitigation without details.